State of Illinois

 If, for any reason, you need to find a new child care provider, we can help.
-We can give you a list of child care providers in your area, plus tips for evaluating your options, which range from center care to home care.
+We can give you a list of child care providers in your area, plus tips on your options, which range from center care to home care.
+We also have information on how to look for safe, quality care.
 Call the phone number on the back of this guide for more information.

 It is important that you notify us as soon as you know that you are changing providers.
 Without advance notice, we cannot guarantee your new provider will get paid for the time that he or she cared for your child(ren).

 As a condition of eligibility to receive a state subsidy for providing child care services to eligible families, all license exempt child care providers must agree, in writing, to a Child Abuse and Neglect Tracking System (CANTS) check.
 All persons subject to CANTS checks shall also be screened through the Illinois and National Sex Offender Registries.
 In addition to these background checks, all license exempt child care providers, except a provider who is a relative of the child, shall complete and sign authorizations for a State and Federal Bureau of Investigation fingerprint-based criminal history record check and submit to fingerprinting, if required, to determine if the child care provider has prior criminal convictions or pending criminal charges that may exclude them from the program.

 Once you have been approved for child care assistance, both you and your provider will receive an approval letter.
 This letter contains important information including:

 - The length of time you are eligible for the program;

 - The amount of your monthly co-payment (your share of the cost of child care);

 - The children who are eligible for the program;